Divine Right's Trip: Plot

 The plot is set in the 1960s, which chronicles the awakening of the hippie stoner Divine Right (alter ego of the main character D.R.
 (David Ray) Davenport) as he travels from Kentucky with his girlfriend Estelle across the country, in a patient and introspective 1963 VW Bus, Urge.
 Divine Right has no idea where he is or where he is going.

 D.R. and Estelle take turns sleeping and driving, but D.R.'s constant straddling between waking and sleeping makes the journey as much an inner trip as it is a physical seemingly random trip from Urge to anywhere.
-The first helper character to be encountered is the Lone Outdoorsman who is a non-moving object in this road-trip story, stuck camping on the same site since years ago, watching TV in his solitude.
+The first helper character to be encountered is the Lone Outdoorsman who is a non-moving object in this road-trip story, stuck camping on the same site for many years, watching TV in his solitude.
 He is a suspicious soul.

 The next helper is the Greek, who is named for his talking.
 The Greek is on a journey back to Norman, Oklahoma, to destroy the last remaining record of himself, which is an autobiographical Master's thesis.
 He wants to erase himself and forget his name, and hopes to come closer to Nirvana by doing this.
 It seems D.R. and the Greek have a lot in common in this quest, but while the Greek is moving toward some goal, D.R. is only running away from home.

 Next up is the Native, whom D.R. meets while attending a funeral for his friend Eddie.
 After this D.R. heads for his sister and tells Estelle he would prefer to see his sister's family without her.
 He is reluctant to mix his two identities; with Estelle he is D.R. and with his sister he is David Ray.
 This results in Estelle leaving D.R., and the story, for good.
 D.R. settles in at his sister Marcella and Doyle's house as if he were born there, and he finds out about a person called Emmit, his chance for salvation.